shervinea/cheatsheet-translation/ru/cs-230-recurrent-neural-networks.md

 **55. Remark: summing over the whole vocabulary in the denominator of the softmax part makes this model computationally expensive.
 CBOW is another word2vec model using the surrounding words to predict a given word.**

-&#10230; Remark: summing over the whole vocabulary in the denominator of the softmax part makes this model computationally expensive.
+&#10230; Примечание: summing over the whole vocabulary in the denominator of the softmax part makes this model computationally expensive.
 CBOW is another word2vec model using the surrounding words to predict a given word.

 <br>